brendonsoto/dotfiles_orig/meine_zettlekasten/haskell.md

 ## Type Classes
 Type classes are contracts describing available functions that within the data types that implement them.
 See [[haskell#How are type classes different than interfaces?|here]] for more info.

+## IO
+I/O in Haskell is a bit weird.
+Haskell uses types for everything, including I/O.
+The type for I/O is `IO`.
+Usually it's followed up with another type representing the type of data involved.
+For instance, the `getLine` function has the type `IO String` because it gets a string using I/O.
+The only exception is the `main` function which would usually have a type of `IO ()` (read "IO empty tuple").
+The empty tuple is to signify nothing, that the function doesn't really return anything.

+The `do` keyword is not an `IO` only thing.
+`do` is a function that belongs to the *monad* typeclass.
+This means anything that use the monad typeclass, such as `Maybe`, can use `do` notation.

 ## Questions